 Wainwright's famous Coast to Coast Walk ends its journey from St Bees in Cumbria at Robin Hood's Bay.
 A plaque by the quayside marks the end of the walk.

-Walk or cycle along the 'Cinder Track', the disused Scarborough to Whitby railway line, which passes through the upper part of Robin Hood's Bay.
+Walk or cycle along the 'Cinder Track', the disused Scarborough to Whitby Railway line, which passes through the upper part of Robin Hood's Bay.
 The views of the local coast are stunning.
+Bike hire is available at Hawsker above Robin Hood's Bay from Trailways.

 Explore the Jurassic coastline on one of Hidden Horizons fossil hunting trips around Boggle Hole held during school holidays (they do rock pooling and dinosaur trips too), just bring your wellies.